 - 4 semesters of college-level Spanish language or equivalent

 Students must enroll in courses that provide a total of 15-18 credits.
-Full time students may take a maximum of 16 credits at Pontifícia Universidad Católica Madre y Maestra (PUCMM), including: a Spanish language course; the program’s core course: Contemporary Dominican Republic: Political and Socioeconomic Processes; and PUCMM elective courses, as well as CIEE elective courses.
+Full time students may take a maximum of 18 credits at Pontifícia Universidad Católica Madre y Maestra (PUCMM), including a required advanced Spanish language course and PUCMM elective courses, as well as CIEE elective courses.

 Academic Year: Late July-Mid July

 Refer to the program website for the specific dates, if available.